The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 You will also notice that Monash says that, “5 squares or ½ small bar” of Dark Chocolate is low FODMAP.
 This means nothing.
 It’s like saying ⅛ of an avocado is low FODMAP, when an avocado can weigh 3-ounces or over 5-pounds!
 Always pay attention to the weights.

-What is Dairy Doing In My Dark Chocolate?
+Dairy In Dark Chocolate

 Some companies do add a dairy product, or multiple dairy products, to their dark chocolates.
-The American classic Nestlés Toll House Morsels contain dairy, as does the 60% Ghirardelli bar, which I do often recommend as a decent U.S. supermarket chocolate with that cacao percentage.
+The American classic Nestlés Toll House Morsels contains dairy, as does the 60% Ghirardelli bar, which I do often recommend as a decent U.S. supermarket chocolate with that cacao percentage.

 The dairy will add richness and you can detect a different kind of mouthfeel in these chocolates.
 The dairy coats my palate, but not in a good way (my opinion).
 It is a cheaper way to create a richness in a chocolate without more (or any) expensive cocoa butter.

 What Does All This Mean?
+How Much Chocolate Can I Eat?

 All of this information tells us many things:

-Cacao Mass, Percentages & Cacao Nibs
+Unsweetened Chocolate, Cacao Mass, Percentages & Cacao Nibs

 So, a bar of unsweetened chocolate should say 100% chocolate – or 100% cacao, 100% cacao mass, 100% cocoa or 100% cocoa mass or something similar, and it will only contain the cacao nibs, all ground up, which also contain a fair amount of fat (cocoa butter).